Rental Assistance Demonstration: Highlights from interim report

-RAD as Proof of Concept
+RAD as proof of concept

 With respect to public housing, issues with the program became evident within a few decades of its enactment.
 By 1948 — a mere 11 years after the program had been authorized — a special subcommittee in the Senate that had been appointed to develop housing legislation decided against adopting "controversial" proposals for additional public housing.
 Ultimately, the Housing Act of 1949 authorized 810,000 additional public housing units, but it wasn't until 1969 that this production goal was met.
 In the meantime, programs that provided subsidy to private entities to develop and operate deeply affordable rental housing had been enacted.
 Federal Housing Policy & Programs: Past and Present, published in 1985, provides a thorough discussion of this time period and the dynamics that factored into both the negative realities and the negative perceptions of the public housing program.

 By 1980, Raymond J. Struyk, of the Urban Institute, published a book suggesting that the public housing funding system be changed to "the type of formula used to provide subsidy payments in the Section 8 program."
 This suggestion was among several precursors to the enactment of RAD.
 For example, the bipartisan, congressionally mandated Millennial Housing Commission issued a report in 2002 calling, among other things, for a gradual transition of the public housing program to a project-based (i.e., section 8) approach.

 RAD has not been without its detractors.
 On October 7, 2015, U.S. Congresswoman Maxine Waters (D–CA) raised a number of concerns about the program and asked for a Congressional review.

-Status as of January 2018
+Recent developments

 The figures below come from the January 2018 issue of RAD Talk, which is published by HUD: